alexmacarthur/typeit-site-gatsby/src/pages/docs/index.md

 import TypeIt from "typeit";
 ```

-Whatever the case, just be sure you load and instantiate TypeIt _after_ your markup as loaded on the page.
+Whatever the case, just be sure you load and instantiate TypeIt _after_ the script and your target element are loaded on the page.

 **3\.
 Create a Target Element**